Nekith/jsoni18n/README.md

 haxelib install jsoni18n
 ```

-If you use a Project.xml, add:
+If you use an OpenFL XML file (Project.xml), add:

 ```
 <haxelib name="jsoni18n" />